-Bio-Path's initial targets are myeloid neoplasms, a subset of hematologic malignancies such as acute myeloid leukemia and chronic myeloid leukemia, which are defined according to the percentage immature blasts in the bone marrow.
-The incidence of AML and CML dramatically increases with age (Exhibit 6).
-Particularly in the elderly, who often cannot tolerate aggressive therapies, there remains a dire unmet need for an effective, nontoxic therapy.
+Bio-Path's initial targets are myeloid neoplasms, a subset of hematologic malignancies such as acute myeloid leukemia and chronic myeloid leukemia, which are defined according to the percentage of immature blasts in the bone marrow.
+AML is characterized by the rapid accumulation of immature myeloid cells in the blood, resulting in a drop of the other cell types, such as red blood cells and platelets, and it is the most common acute leukemia in adults.
+It is estimated by the National Cancer Institute that approximately 20,000 new AML cases occur each year.

+The incidence of both AML and CML dramatically increases with age (Exhibit 9), and most patients are 60 or older.
+Particularly in the elderly, who often cannot tolerate aggressive therapies, there remains a dire unmet need for an effective, non-toxic therapy.